SuchiGopavaram/UnstructuredP2P/README.md

 then the node enters into User Interface mode where it takes the following commands:

 Usage:
 	add <Resource name>:			Adds resource to the node. remove <Resource name>:			Deletes resource from the node.
 	leave:					Leaves the network.
 	DEL UNAME <username>:			Deletes the network <username> from Bootstrap Server. print routing:				Prints routing table.
 	print routing table size:		Prints the size of routing table print resources:			Prints resources in this node.
 	answered:				Gives the queries answered till now.
-	forwarded:								 Gives the number of queries forwarded till now. distribute <resources per node>:		 Distributes the resources.txt contents to all the nodes in the network. query <(part of)file name>: 			 Queries the given file name or part of the file name queries <no of qeries> <zipfs exponent>: Generates the number of queries given wit hthat Zipf's exponent.
+	forwarded:				Gives the number of queries forwarded till now. distribute <resources per node>:	Distributes the resources.txt contents to all the nodes in the network. query <(part of)file name>: 		Queries the given file name or part of the file name queries <no of qeries> <zipfs exponent>:Generates the number of queries given wit hthat Zipf's exponent.
 	exit: 					Exits the program.